-Traditionally, the Netherlands has been a country that other countries are eager to invest in, which has been reflected by the huge investments made in the Dutch economy and Dutch companies over the years.
+Traditionally, the Dutch economy has been one that other countries are eager to participate in, which has been reflected by the huge investments made in the country's economy and companies over the years.
 This willingness to invest in the Dutch economy is largely due to the country's stable and flexible work environment (thanks to the Poldermodel), its central geographic location, its well-educated multilingual work force and the amount of know-how available here.